alexanderkoller/pergamon/bibtypst-styles.typ

     /// -> str
     eval-mode: "markup",

-    namelist-middle-delim: ", ",
-    namelist-end-delim-two: " and ",
-    namelist-end-delim-many: ", and ",
+    /// When typesetting lists (e.g. author names), #bibtypst will use this

-    /// String that is used to combine the final author in an author list
+    /// delimiter to combine list items before the last one.
-    /// with the previous authors.
     /// -> str
-    final-list-delim: list => if list.len() > 2 { ", and" } else { " and " },
+    list-middle-delim: ", ",

+    /// When typesetting lists (e.g. author names), #bibtypst will use this
+    /// delimiter to combine the items of lists of length two.
+    /// -> str
+    list-end-delim-two: " and ",

+    /// When typesetting lists (e.g. author names), #bibtypst will use this
+    /// delimiter in lists of length three of more to combine the final
+    /// item in the list with the rest.
+    /// -> str
+    list-end-delim-many: ", and ",

     /// String that is used to combine the name of an author with the author
     /// type, e.g. "Smith, editor".